AdamWhitcroft/adamwhitcroft.github.io/index.md

 class: home
 ---

-A Staff Designer at Shopify (2016--present) with over a decade of focus in product and user experience design.
-He lives in Canada with his wife, daughter, and Husky.
+I've been at Shopify since 2016, most recently in the role of Staff Designer.
+I live in Canada with my wife, daughter and Husky/Shepherd mix.

-He works across multiple teams to shape the design of Logistics and Order Management, helping over 1 million Shopify merchants run their businesses more efficiently.
+I work across multiple teams to shape the design of Logistics and Order Management, helping our <span>1 million+ merchants</span> run their businesses more efficiently.